NGoldprojects/NGoldprojects.github.io/about/sb.md

 Most of the text has been done with the help of an online translator.
 If you notice an error, please [go here](https://github.com/NGoldprojects/NGoldprojects.github.io/issues) and report the issue.
 :::

-## A few screenshots of the old "HTeam"
+## A few screenshots of the old "SB"
 ![](./sb/MPgOMNMTPDs.jpg)
 ![](./sb/fXD92wywAb0.jpg)